daazarov/EVEClient.NET/README.md

 ## Limitations

-1. EVEClient.NET currently has no built-in functionality to work in ESI SSO.
-You need to implement your own token provider using the provided interface `IAccessTokenProvider`.
+1. ~~EVEClient.NET currently has no built-in functionality to work in ESI SSO.
+You need to implement your own token provider and scope validator using the provided interfaces `IAccessTokenProvider` & `IScopeAccessValidator`.
-In the future it is planned to write a separate library for ASP.NET Core, which will provide native authorization support.
+In the future it is planned to write a separate library for ASP.NET Core, which will provide native authorization support.~~
+> `EVEClient.NET.Identity` was released in an alpha version.
 2. EVEClient.NET uses ENDPOINT VERSIONING according to best practices (see [more](https://developers.eveonline.com/blog/article/esi-endpoint-versioning-important-info-and-best-practices)).
 At the moment there is no way to choose a different route (e.g. legacy/latest or dev) except to override the EndpointHandler in pipline.
 But in the future, we plan to provide this feature in separate package along with repeat customization.
 I don't know why it might be necessary :sweat_smile:

 ## NuGet Packages